ibrokemycomputer/cook-seed/README.md

-// Reinstall Node Dependencies reset          - Removes `/node_modules`, `package-lock.json`, and `/dist`, and then runs `npm install` reset:clean    - Removes `/node_modules`, `package-lock.json`, and `/dist`, but does not run `npm install` reset:build    - Reinstalls just the Pathfinder Build repo (good for updating version), without installing the rest of the project's packages
+// Reinstall Node Dependencies reset          - Removes `/node_modules`, `package-lock.json`, and `/dist`, and then runs `npm install` reset:clean    - Removes `/node_modules`, `package-lock.json`, and `/dist`, but does not run `npm install` reset:build    - Reinstalls just the cook Build repo (good for updating version), without installing the rest of the project's packages

 // Update Node Dependency Versions update:check   - Checks all `package.json` dependencies for updates